IPL-UV/geospatial_examples/README.md

 * fork the repository
 * make your changes by following the [examples guidelines](code/README.md)
 * update the language README with the new example
+* update the tasks table at the end of this README accordingly.
 * send a pull request
 * if modifying an already existing example, request a review from the original creator